SCA2/SCA-R2/README.md

-Archive of existing site www.seventhcircleaudio.com
+Archive of old static site